justinvos/wavereader/README.md

 `podcast.title` is the name of the podcast (*string*).

+`podcast.date` is the date of this version of the feed being published, formatted in the form of ISO 8601 (*string*).

 `podcast.description` is the channel's description of the podcast (*string*).

 `podcast.image` is the URL of the podcast's image, which will also be used as the default for any missing episode images (*string*).